PTC-Academic/LEGO-Spatial-Computing-Project/Documentation/2-Downloads.md

 1. Computer running either MacOS or Windows
 2. iPhone/iPad running iOS 12.0 or later

-## Style Guide:

-- Code is designated by <inline code> font
-- Important notes are in **_bold italics_**
-- Folder names are in _italics_
-- Spatial UI buttons actions are in “quotations”

 ## Getting Started
 This page will give detailed instructions for downloading the software necessary to complete this project.

+## Steps
+1. Vuforia Spatial Toolbox App
+2. Git (Optional)
+3. Github Desktop (Optional)
+4. Vuforia Spatial Edge Server
+5. Visual Studio / Visual Studio Code
+6. Node.js
+7. Python 3.7
+8. LEGO Education SPIKE app

-## Vuforia Spatial Toolbox
+## Step 1: Vuforia Spatial Toolbox
 Vuforia Spatial Toolbox has two primary software components:
-1. Vuforia Spatial Edge Server (runs on a computer)
-2. Vuforia Spatial Toolbox App (run a AR-enabled device)
+1. Vuforia Spatial Toolbox App (run a AR-enabled device)
+2. Vuforia Spatial Edge Server (runs on a computer)

-Watch [Differentiating between the Vuforia Spatial Toolbox app and Vuforia Spatial Edge Server](https://www.youtube.com/watch?v=G5-06A-dxy4) for an explanation of these two components.
+**Watch** [Differentiating between the Vuforia Spatial Toolbox app and Vuforia Spatial Edge Server](https://www.youtube.com/watch?v=G5-06A-dxy4) for an explanation of these two components.

 ### Vuforia Spatial Toolbox App
 Visit the [Download section of the Vuforia Spatial Toolbox website](https://spatialtoolbox.vuforia.com/docs/download) to see a list of compatible devices, and download the Vuforia Spatial Toolbox App for your device.
 This app interacts with the spatial environment of Vuforia Spatial Toolbox.